By using this site, you agree to the Privacy Policy and Terms of Use.

 Can I make Honey Butter vegan?

-Use a high‑quality vegan butter (coconut‑oil‑based and some plant‑based blends work best for mouthfeel) and replace honey with maple syrup or agave.
-Expect a slightly different texture and a potential need to chill longer to firm the spread.
+Use a high‑quality vegan butter and replace honey with maple syrup or agave.
+Expect a slightly different texture and a greater need to chill to firm the spread.

 How do I adapt the recipe to a commercial scale?